-From Nubia (Sudan), Nuri, Pyramid 1 (tomb of Taharqa), but originally found in Pyramid 42 (tomb of Queen Asata), thieves' hole in the stairway.
-1917: excavated by the Harvard University-Museum of Fine Arts Expedition; assigned to the MFA by the government of the Sudan.
+From Nubia (Sudan), Nuri, Pyramid 1 (tomb of Taharqa).
+1917: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.

 Harvard University—Boston Museum of Fine Arts Expedition

 Nubian, Napatan Period, reign of Taharqa, 690–664 B.C.